 Green Goddess Dressing (Phase 1) — In a blender, combine 1/2 medium avocado, 3 tablespoons mayonnaise, 3 tablespoons nonfat or low-fat plain yogurt, 1 tablespoon water, 2 roughly chopped scallions, and 1 small clove garlic; purée until smooth.
 Add 2 tablespoons chopped fresh basil, 1 tablespoon chopped fresh parsley, 1 tablespoon chopped fresh tarragon, and 2 teaspoons fresh lemon juice; blend just until combined.
 Season with salt and freshly ground black pepper to taste.

 Soy-Ginger Dressing (Phase 1) — Whisk together 2 tablespoons reduced-sodium soy sauce, 2 tablespoons rice wine vinegar, 1 1/2 teaspoons grated fresh ginger, and 1 minced garlic clove.
 Slowly whisk in 1/4 cup canola oil.

 What’s a Serving?

-We recommend using no more than 2 tablespoons of dressing per serving, but go especially easy on the creamier options.
+We recommend using no more than 2 tablespoons of dressing per serving, but use less of the creamier options.
 Many people prefer their dressing on the side, even at home.